Biography

 Dr. Walker studied automotive (mechanical) engineering to undergraduate level at the University of Leeds, graduating in 2007.
 After a short period as a freelance motorsport engineer, working across Formula 4, 3 and 2, the world endurance championship and British touring cars he returned to academia for a PhD in aeronautical engineering.
 He completed this in 2013, after a program in rotordynamic faults and condition monitoring with Rolls Royce and Cranfield University.
 Between 2013 and 2022 he worked with the Mercedes AMG Formula 1 team, winning a record 8 consecutive world constructors’ championships.

 In addition to car design and operation Ryan consulted for a variety of projects, ranging from road cars to Americas cup yachts.
 After leaving his role as a senior systems engineer, he has taken up a position as a departmental lecturer.
-He currently leads the Oxford University Formula Student team, whilst also pursuing his research interests in automotive systems, condition monitoring, diagnostics & prognostics.
+He currently leads the Oxford University Formula Student team, whilst also pursuing his research interests in automotive systems, advanced thermofluids and condition monitoring.

 Research Interests